I finished my graduate studies at Stanford University in the Department of Mathematics. I received my Ph.D. in June 2003.

 This page has various information on the (5,8,24) Steiner system, the Mathieu group M24, and related topics.

-Tom Womack's tables on curves of minimal conductor having a given rank.
+Tom Womack's tables (now maintained by John Cremona) on curves of minimal conductor having a given rank.

-A wealth of data on modular forms is available in William Stein's Modular Forms Database.
+A wealth of data on modular forms is available at the L-functions and Modular Forms Database.

 I gave a Kiddie Colloquium (a graduate student colloquium at Stanford) in 2001 entitled "Do we really need while loops?".
 Here is an example of a program which always terminates, but cannot be written "without while loops."
 (More precisely, it gives a recursive function which is not primitive recursive.
 Here "while loop" means any kind of loop in which the number of iterations is not determined in advance.)